tlourey/tlourey.github.io/pages/linux-commands.md

 ```

 Note that some of the z commands don't support some of the options the regular utility does. eg: `zgrep` doesn't support `--recursive (-r)`.
 Check the man pages for more info.

+Some examples:

+`zless SwitchName.log.* | grep ab:cd:ef:12:34:56`: search a compressed switch log for a mac address\
+`zcat 192.168.1.2_abcdef123456.log.* | grep 2025-03-19 | grep 12:34:56:ab:cd:ef`: search a compressed UniFi AP log file for a mac address on a specific date

 ## Hardware